Ales-ibt/Metagenomic-benchmark/README.md

 - lineage_ete.py
 - translator_ete.py

+Extra tables:
+- ncbi_plus_unicos.txt     - Relational table containing the reference lineage taxids at the eight main taxonomic levels (superkingdom, phylum, class, order, family, genus, species, subespecies) for all the genomes used to generate the in-silico sequences.

-Specifications about the software and used parameters are in the following table:
+Specifications about the software and parameters used are in the following table:

 | Software | Parameters used |
 |----------|-----------------|